pallets/flask/CONTRIBUTING.rst

 Support questions
 #################

-Please don't use the issue tracker for this.
+Please don't use the issue tracker for support questions.
 The issue tracker is a tool to address bugs and feature requests in Flask itself.
 Use one of the following resources for questions about using Flask or issues with your own code: